On Forward Sufficient Dimension Reduction for Categorical and Ordinal Responses: Simulations and Data Applications

-For the red wine quality dataset, the response is a sensory-based, integer score between $0$ and $10$, which is naturally ordinal.
-We combine scores so that the ordinal categories are $\{3,4,5\}$, $\{6\}$ and $\{7, 8\}$, since the more extreme scores had fewer observations.
-For the communities and crime dataset, the response is the population crime rate as a percentage, and for the superconductors dataset, the response is the critical temperature of the superconductors.
-Since crime rate and critical temperatures are continuous responses, so we discretize these responses into thirds using their quantiles, so that the crime rate and critical temperature become ordinal-categorical responses taking values in $\{1,2,3\}$.
-For all three datasets, we randomly sample two thirds for training and the remaining third for testing.
+For ordinal-categorical responses, we analyze the red wine quality data \citep{winedata} from the UCI repository.
+The response is a sensory-based integer score between $0$ and $10$, which is naturally ordinal.
+We combine scores so that the ordinal categories are $\{3,4,5\}$, $\{6\}$ and $\{7, 8\}$, since the relatively extreme scores had fewer or no observations.
+We report the average classification error from 20 replication runs.
+For each replication run, we randomly sample two-thirds for training and use the remaining third for testing.

-We use a 3-fold k-means tuning procedure, with dimension of the sufficient predictors set to $2$, and pre-specify the number of cluster per class to be $2$.
-The procedure suggests bandwidths of $h \approx 3.5, 8.75, 8.25$ for the wine, crime rate and superconductors datasets, respectively.
+We use a 5-fold k-means tuning procedure, with the dimension of the sufficient predictors set to $d=m_0-1=2$, and pre-specify the number of clusters per class to be 1.
+This suggests a bandwidth of $h \approx 2.47$.
+A plot of the supervised k-means F-ratio is provided in Figure S6 in the Supplementary Materials.
 We conduct a simple ordinal classification by considering two binary classification problems for the three ordinal classes using SVM, as in \cite{waegeman2009ensemble}, which we refer to as multi-class ordinal SVM (MCOSVM).
 We train and predict using the MCOSVM as we did for the categorical analysis.
 Instead of estimating the dimension $d$, we report the MCOSVM classification errors for dimensions $d=1$ and $d=2$ in Table \ref{tab:ord_error}.
-To supplement the ordinal classification errors, we also provide plots in Figure \ref{fig:ord_test} for the sufficient predictors constructed on the testing set.
-We omitted plots for DR because of its extremely poor performance in all three ordinal-categorical datasets.
+To supplement the ordinal classification errors, we also provide plots for the sufficient predictors constructed on the testing set in Figure S7 in the Supplementary Materials.